dotnet-ad/SkiaSharp.Components/README.md

 this.Button.Released += (s, e) => ((Tap)s).BackgroundBrush = new ColorBrush(SKColors.DeepPink);
 ```

-If you use provided `Layout` and its renderer, touches will be wired up automatically.
+If you use provided `Renderer`, touches will be wired up automatically.

 ## Contributions